sgchun/nps/Test1.lsf.md

 > ...

 ### Step-by-step instructions
-All steps have to run in the top-level NPS directory (nps-1.1.1/), and the jobs should be launched with the `qsub -cwd` option.
-The option `-t 1-22` will run NPS jobs over all 22 chromosomes in parallel.
+All steps have to run in the top-level NPS directory (nps-1.1.1/).
+The option `-J jobname[1-22]` will run NPS jobs over all 22 chromosomes in parallel.
 Currently, the number of chromosomes in the genome is fixed to 22 and not modifiable.
 ```
 cd nps-1.1.1/

 # Standardize genotypes
-qsub -cwd -t 1-22 sge/nps_stdgt.job testdata/Test1 Test1.train
+bsub -J stdgt[1-22] sge/nps_stdgt.job testdata/Test1 Test1.train

 # Configure
 Rscript npsR/nps_init.R --gwas testdata/Test1/Test1.summstats.txt \